When your credit card issuer reports to the credit bureaus may affect your credit score if you carry a high balance. Here’s what you need to know.

 When do credit card issuers report to credit bureaus?

-Furthermore, it’s rare that creditors send out the reports to all three bureaus – Experian, Equifax and TransUnion – on the same day.
-That means information on your credit reports regarding your credit card usage can differ, which is one of the reasons why your multiple credit scores don’t match.
+In actuality, every lender reports to the bureaus following its own schedule, according to Experian, and it typically happens every 30 to 45 days.
+Further complicating matters is the fact that it’s rare for creditors to send out the reports to all three bureaus — Experian, Equifax and TransUnion — on the same day.
+That means the credit card usage information on your credit reports can differ, which is one reason why your three credit scores don’t match.

-Another thing to keep in mind is that not all creditors report to the bureaus, since it’s not required by law.
-Smaller lenders might not report to all three bureaus – or they might not report at all.
+Another thing to keep in mind is that not all creditors report to the bureaus, as issuers are not required to do so by law.
+For example, some smaller lenders might not report to all three bureaus — or they might not report to any at all.
 If your goal is to improve your credit, make sure you’re working with a credit card issuer that will report your information to each of the bureaus.

 How often do credit reports and scores get updated?

-Your credit scores are calculated based on the data in your report every time a creditor requests them.
-However, you probably shouldn’t expect any dramatic changes every time your credit issuer reports your most recent payment.
-Building credit can be a lengthy process that requires patience, but if you pay on time every time, you’ll see the results.
+But while your credit scores are calculated based on the data in your report every time a creditor requests them, you probably shouldn’t expect dramatic changes to occur every time your credit issuer reports your most recent payment.
+Building credit can be a lengthy process, and it requires patience.
+But if you pay on time every time, you’ll see the results over the long term.

-That might not be the case with late payments.
-Whenever a delinquency appears on your credit file, it can significantly hurt your credit.
+Late payments, on the other hand, are a different story.
+Whenever a delinquent payment appears on your credit file, it can immediately and significantly hurt your credit.
 The longer the debt goes unpaid, the more damage it can do to your scores.

 Why timing is important

-The reason your score has dropped in the suggested scenario is a high credit utilization ratio – the balance you carry on your credit card compared with that card’s credit limit.
+The reason your score dropped in this hypothetical scenario is due to high credit utilization ratio, which is the balance you carry on your credit card compared to the card’s credit limit.
 This ratio is expressed in a percentage and considered the second most influential factor in credit scoring after payment history.

-It’s generally recommended to utilize less than 30% of your credit to avoid damage to your scores.
+It’s generally recommended to utilize less than 30 percent of your credit to avoid damage to your credit scores.
 Ideally, you want to keep the ratio in the single digits.

-Reported drastic changes in credit utilization can affect your credit score immediately – and significantly.
-For example, if you haven’t been carrying a lot of credit card debt and then maxed out a credit card, your scores could take a hit.
+As you can see, the timing of your payments and the timing of when credit card companies report balances to the bureaus can hugely affect your credit utilization ratio.
+Keep in mind that drastic changes in credit utilization can affect your credit score immediately — and significantly.
+For instance, if you haven’t been carrying a lot of credit card debt and then suddenly maxed out a credit card, your scores could take a hit.
 On the other hand, if your credit issuer has reported that you paid down a large part of your debt, you may see immediate positive results.

 Keep an eye on your credit utilization to make sure that whenever your credit card issuer reports to the credit bureaus, your credit usage won’t affect your scores negatively.
 If you can’t pay off the balance right away, try and make a few smaller payments throughout the month to keep the ratio as low as you can at any given moment.

-It may be frustrating not to have a definitive answer to when your credit card company reports to the bureaus.
-However, making sure your balance remains as low as possible and making every payment on time can help your credit regardless of your issuer’s reporting schedule.
+It can be frustrating not to have a definitive answer as to when your credit card company reports to the bureaus, especially if you’re trying to increase your credit score and keep your credit utilization low.
+However, making sure your balance remains as low as possible and making every payment on time can help your credit, regardless of your issuer’s reporting schedule.